PixelGarage/sowieich/all/modules/_pixelgarage/transloadit_api/README.txt

 1. Copy this url to the Localtunnel URL field in the admin config form (admin/config/services/transloadit_api)
 2. All asynchronous calls will automatically use the tunnel for the assembly notification.
-3. Close the terminal session to close the tunnel after testing (or use Ctrl+c).
+3. Close the terminal session to close the tunnel after testing (or use Ctrl+c in Terminal).